 Local business bucking the trend

-People saddened by the increasing loss of traditional local businesses in Mallorca’s capital have welcomed recent news from Can Joan de s’Aigo (founded here in the 18th century).
-The café/bakery/ice-cream parlour is to open a third branch in Palma, in an architecturally interesting building that once housed the emblematic El Triquet bar but, more recently, a fashion store.
-Its prime location on the corner of the Avenidas (inner ring road) and C/ Sindicat will make it more visible to passing visitors and locals than its existing branches in C/ de Sans and Baró de Santa Maria del Sepulcre.
+People saddened by the increasing loss of traditional local businesses in Mallorca’s capital have welcomed the opening of another branch of Ca’n Joan de s’Aigo (founded here in the 18th century).
+The company’s third café/bakery/ice-cream parlour has opened in Palma, in an architecturally interesting building that once housed the emblematic El Triquet bar but, more recently, a fashion store.
+Its prime location on the corner of the Avenidas (inner ring road) and C/ Sindicat gives it more visibility than its existing branches in C/ de Sans and Baró de Santa Maria del Sepulcre.

-The new Can Joan de s’Aigo is expected to open after Christmas 2017.
-Read more about the business and its branch in C/ de Sans here.
+Read more about the business Ca’n Joan de s’Aigo and its branch in C/ de Sans here.